Schools with Stem Cell Research Programs: How to Choose

 How to Select a Stem Cell Research School

-When selecting a host institution for an internship, students may consider the breadth of experience and areas of expertise of the faculty members.
-Experts in various fields, such as gene expression, immunology, tissue engineering or nanotechnology, can provide students with a broadened experience by exposing them to different areas of stem cell research.
+- A school with faculty who are experts in various fields, such as gene expression, immunology, tissue engineering or nanotechnology, can provide students with a broadened experience by exposing them to different areas of stem cell research.

-Advanced researchers who are interested in stem cell research programs may apply for training programs, such as training fellowships for graduate students, post-doctoral research fellowships for Ph.D. holders or research grant programs for medical doctors.
-These programs allow individuals to learn more about stem cell research while receiving hands-on training from a mentor at a medical school or university research facility.
+- Advanced researchers who are interested in stem cell research programs may apply for training programs such as fellowships for graduate students, post-doctoral research fellowships for Ph.D. holders or research grant programs for medical doctors.

-Some schools require research fellows to be U.S. citizens (such as National Institute of Health-funded fellowships), so prospective students who aren't U.S. citizens may consider their funding options.
+- Some schools require research fellows to be U.S. citizens, so prospective students who aren't U.S. citizens may consider their funding options.

 Stem Cell Research Program Overviews